morteako/monoids-functional.christmas/monoids.md

 ```

 We can see that `foldMap f [x0,x1,x2,x3...,xn] === f x0 <> (f x1 <> (f x2 <> (f x3.... <> f xn)))`.
-But since `<>` needs to be associative these parantheses does not matter, so it is the same as :
+But since `<>` needs to be associative, these parentheses does not matter, so it is the same as :
 `f x0 <> f x1 <> f x2 <> f x3.... <> f xn`